 Money that is owed to a business in the current accounting period is to be accrued and should be added to the income in the profit and loss account.

-A company pays 25000 for rent every month.
-On January, 1 it pays 1,00,000 towards rent.
+A company pays 25,000 to rent every month.
+On January, 1 it decides to pay 1,00,000 advance towards rent.

 Accruals related treatment – The company will not record the payment as an expense immediately because the building has not been used yet.
 So when they report their quarterly results after March, 31, they will report expenses for 3 months i.e. 25,000 x 3 months = 75,000 because the building will only be used for 3 months till that time.